benbria/node-bunyan-lumberjack/README.md

 ### type

 If specified, will be added to the entry before being sent to logstash.
+Defaults to 'json'.

 Tutorial
 ========